-Yeah, I had a separate checking account for all the art stuff.
+Yeah, I have a separate checking account for all the art stuff.

 Essentially my business strategy was to just do a bunch of stuff.
 It’s like that South Park episode where they collect underpants plus a question mark and that equals profit.

 So there were a lot of questionable inputs I used to build my business.
 A lot of trial and error, honestly.
 And just getting out and meeting people.

 I was really lucky, there was a gallery in Fort Collins called Gallery Underground.
 It was 2008 and I quit my job for the first time just to do art.
 I had no sales record, no real body of work to speak of, but it was like, I want to be an artist, you know?
 I was still 27, so my whole life was ahead of me.
 And Gallery Underground would just rent space and if you make a sale, you just take all the money.
 It was a great way to start looking at things like, How do I talk to customers?
 What kind of things do I want to carry that will sell?
 What’s my target market?